asimondev/agraf/README.md

 Use the same options but add the parallel export option for AWR and ADDM reports:

     ./agraf_export.py -b "2019-01-14 23:00" -e "2019-01-16 01:00" -a  -o ../output --cleanup --parallel 4

+If you are on Oracle Linux 8, then the server usually does not have Python 2 installed.
+So you have to use *agraf_python3.py" with Python 3 support for AGRAF export:

+    ./agraf_export3.py -b "2019-01-14 23:00" -e "2019-01-16 01:00" -a  -o ../output --cleanup --parallel 4

 The usual AGRAF export does not export segment statistics, because it takes more time and creates larger files.
 The following command will export data, segment statistics and AWR/ADDM reports.